linux-based/linux-based/README.md

           <tr>
             <td>
               <div align="center">
-                <p>NOOO drama for me, please keep me out of it.</p>
+                <p>I really don't do drama/discourse/anything like that.
+So uhm.
+Do keep me out of it please.</p>
-                <p>I really don't mean to sound rude here, but if you have a PD or a mental disorder where you need emotional support from someone, I am really not the person for that since I have one myself :') (however— AVPDgang unite ✊️)</p>
+                <p>I really don't mean to sound rude here, but if you have a PD or a mental disorder where you need emotional support from someone, I am really not the person for that since I have one myself :') Specifically, if you have BPD or splitting episodes, do not become friends with me.
+People with AVPD are free to interact because I know about it and I can try to provide the best advice I can =)</p>
-                <p>Don't give unwarrented critique.
-On anything.
-I make.
-Respectfully, you know, I didn't ask.</p>
+                <p>Don't give critique on any art/stories I make.
+Respectfully, you know, I didn't ask.
+And that's just.
+Basic etiquette.</p>
-                <div>PonyTown people feel free to C+H always.
-No drama/trolling of any kind.
-I will block you.</div>
+                <div>PonyTown people feel free to C+H always, but please don't cover me unless you're a friend.
+I'm not on PonyTown that often anymore, and if I am, I'm probably just sitting around and/or making skins.</div>
               </div>
             </td>
           </tr>